awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-and-https-requirements.md

 ## Domain Names in the CloudFront Distribution and in the Certificate<a name="https-requirements-domain-names-in-cert"></a>

 When you're using a custom origin, the SSL/TLS certificate on your origin includes a domain name in the Common Name field, and possibly several more in the Subject Alternative Names field\. \(CloudFront supports wildcard characters in certificate domain names\.\)

+**Important**
+When you add an alternate domain name to a distribution, CloudFront checks that the alternate domain name is covered by the certificate that you've attached\.
+The certificate must cover the alternate domain name in the subject alternate name \(SAN\) field of the certificate, by exactly matching the domain name or by including a wildcard at the same level of the alternate domain name that you're adding\.
+For more information, see [ Requirements for Using Alternate Domain Names](CNAMEs.md#alternate-domain-names-requirements)\.

 One of the domain names in the certificate must match the domain name that you specify for Origin Domain Name\.
 If no domain name matches, CloudFront returns HTTP status code 502 \(Bad Gateway\) to the viewer\.